Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Traffic Modeling --- The Optimal Velocity Model

-is a solution to \eqref{eq:1odesys}, where all cars move with the same velocity $y_n(t)=V(\frac{L}{N})$ and headway $\Delta x_n(t) = \frac{L}{N}$.
-We focus on two types of long-time behavior, the uniform flow and travelling wave solutions.
-To give a qualitative picture of these, we run two simulations, initializing the system \eqref{eq:1odesys} with initial conditions close to the uniform flow
+is a solution of \eqref{eq:1odesys}, where all cars move with the same velocity $y_n(t)=V(\frac{L}{N})$ and headway $\Delta x_n(t) = \frac{L}{N}$.
+We focus on two types of long-time behavior, the uniform flow and traveling wave solutions.
+To give a qualitative picture of these, we run two simulations, initializing system \eqref{eq:1odesys} with initial conditions close to the uniform flow, or adding a periodic perturbation of strength $\mu$:

-where $\mu$ is the strength of the periodic perturbation.
 For all simulations, we use $N = L =60$.
-The simulations were run for a time $T=5\cdot 10^4$ using \textsc{Matlab}'s \texttt{ode45}-solver \cite{matlab} with absolute and relative tolerance $10^{-8}$.
+The simulations were run for a time $T=5\cdot 10^4$ using the \textsc{Matlab} \texttt{ode45}-solver \cite{matlab} with absolute and relative tolerance $10^{-8}$.
 All parameters for the simulation can be found in table \ref{tab:params} in Appendix \ref{sec:params}.
-In order to compare simulation results, $h=1.2$ has been fixed.
-Furthermore, the velocity parameters $v_0 = 0.87$ and $v_0 = 0.91$ have been chosen to illustrate the uniform flow and the traffic jam regime, respectively.
+For our one-parameter analysis, we also fix the desired safety distance $h=1.2$.
+Figures~\ref{fig:direct} and \ref{fig:directmacro} show the long-time behavior of the initial condition \eqref{eq:ic} for the velocity parameters $v_0 = 0.87$ and $v_0 = 0.91$, respectively.
 In Figure \ref{fig:direct}, the headway is shown as a function of car number.
-It can be seen, that the initial perturbation either decays to the uniform flow or the trajectory converges to a travelling wave solution, depending on the choice of $v_0$.
+It can be seen that the initial perturbation decays to the uniform flow for the trajectory for $v_0=0.87$ but converges to a traveling wave solution for $v_0=0.91$.